Phone: (845) 257-3450

 CMM324.
 Crisis, Risk, and Disaster Communication.
 3 Credits.

-Introduces theories, practices, an models of crisis, risk, and disaster communication, including situational crisis communication theory, stakeholder communication and engagement, collaboration and communication, and the role of culture, identity, and place on disaster communication.
+Introduces theories, practices, and models of crisis, risk, and disaster communication, including situational crisis communication theory, stakeholder communication and engagement, collaboration and communication, and the role of culture, identity, and place on disaster communication.

 Attributes: